Craig Boddington

-Craig Boddington is a professional hunter, TV show host, author and Marine.
+Craig Boddington is a professional hunter, TV show host, author and former US Marine.

 Biography

 Craig Boddington was born in Kansas, U.S.A., in 1952.
 As a teenager, when not involved with hunting and shooting, he spent a lot of time pursuing Boy Scout activities.
-At 17 years of age, he became the youngest person to become Activities Director at his regional Boy Scout camp.
 Boddington attended the University of Kansas graduating with an English degree and a regular commission in the United States Marine Corps.

 He retired from the USMC Reserves in 2005 with the rank of colonel after service in the Gulf War in 1991 and Kuwait in 2001.